rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 # validate 3.11 referred
 ```

+5. Clone the CDK repo.
+If you will be testing connectors, you should clone the CDK into the same parent directory as `airbytehq/airbyte`, which contains the connector definitions.
-5 In the **airbyte-python-cdk project** install [Poe the Poet](https://poethepoet.natn.io/) and unit tests' prerequisites:
+6. In the **airbyte-python-cdk project** install the unit tests' prerequisites:

 ```bash
 poetry install --all-extras
 ```
+Note: By default in Poetry 2.0, `poetry lock` only refreshes the lockfile without pulling new versions.
+This is the same behavior as the previous `poetry lock --no-update` command.

-6 If your operating system is RHEL or compatible, execute:
+7 If your operating system is RHEL or compatible, execute:

 ```bash
 # just for the current session, until restart